Skip to main content

 #

 Several bus routes connect the airport to different parts of Athens.
-The X95 to Syntagma is most useful for tourists.
+The one you probably want is the X95, which goes straight to Syntagma Square.

 Main Routes